ACA Mentorship Program

 The goal of the ACA mentoring program is to facilitate the integration of new archivists into the Canadian archival community by matching them with mentors who may advise and guide them on work and career management issues.

 Any ACA member who is a student of archival studies, recent graduate of archival studies, or has recently entered the archival profession, is invited to sign up for a mentor from the Canadian archival community.
-Archivists, who are members of the ACA, and who have been active in the profession for a minimum of five years, are encouraged to apply to mentor a student or new archivist.
+Archivists, who are members of the ACA, and who have been active in the profession for at least five years, are encouraged to apply to mentor a student or new archivist.
 For further details, have a look at the Mentorship Program Guidelines.

-Applications for the 2016 program will open in the Fall 2015, with a link to the online application forms.
+Applications for the 2016 program are open through the Fall 2015, with links to the online application forms:

 The deadline to apply for the 2015 program was November 30, 2014.
 With a large number of Mentee applicants, an extended call for Mentors was circulated to ACA's membership.